Signals from Songbirds & Abstract Soundscapes

 Draw the symbols in marker or crayon.
 Be sure to use thick lines and well colored in shapes to make them pop.
 You can then paint watercolors over the symbols and they will show through.
 If you do not have watercolors, you could use light rubbings of your crayons or colored pencils to add background color to add visual impact to your art.
 And be sure to have fun and express yourself and the unique ways you envision the world and it's beautiful creatures!

-5. Be sure to hang your art or gift it to a loved one.
-(Pro-Tip: Mat your final picture by mounting it on a black or colored piece of paper that gives it a one to two inch border and makes your image stand out.)
-And please share photos of your art with us via email, Facebook and Instagram using #CultivateScienceArt.
-And submit it to be part of the #EarthDayArtChallenge.
+Pro-Tip: Mat your final picture by mounting it on a black or colored piece of paper that gives it a one to two inch border and makes your image stand out.)
+And share photos of your art with us!

 April is Citizen Science Month, but it is also a year round activity...

--> Here are some April 2020 citizen science challenges and other actions to help birds.
+-> Here are some Citizen science challenges and other actions to help birds.

 -> More info from Cornell Ornithology Lab on citizen science projects, FAQ and blogs.